-So far, I’ve resisted dying my hair but I know many women who have gone gray and look amazing.
-My neighbor Debbie has gray hair down to her butt.
-She wears it in two long braids and it falls to her waist like a Dutch girl.
-She’s a happy hippy mama as she walks down the street with her two sweet dogs.
+The decision to quit dying your hair is an individual decision.
+So far, I’ve resisted, but I know many women who have gone gray and look amazing.
+I had a neighbor who had gray hair down to her butt.
+She wore it in two long braids that fell to her waist like a Dutch girl.

 I’m not ready to look like my mother

 My mother looked beautiful with gray hair and had already gone gray well before the age I am now.
-My younger sister gave up dying her hair and has gray hair but she’s outdoorsy and it suits her.
-It’s funny, though, because she’s looks and more like our mother every day.
+My younger sister has gone gray hair but she’s outdoorsy and it suits her.
+Yet, every time I look at her she reminds me of our mother.

-I hate the idea of pouring toxic sludge on my head to satisfy my vanity but I love the way it turns out afterward.
-I’ll probably still have dark hair in my 80’s.
-If I do decide to give up my espresso tinted locks, I may go psychedelic.
+I hate the idea of pouring toxic sludge on my head but I love the way it turns out afterward.
+I may have dark hair well into my 80s.
+Or, I may go psychedelic just to be different.
 Who knows?

 Have you gone gray yet?
 How do YOU feel about it?
 Please leave a comment below.